 There are many ways to influence the condemnation process to ensure that your rights, wants and needs are met, but it’s important that you involve knowledgeable professionals who can help guide you through the process.
 Our condemnation practice is built on three principles:

-- Helping our clients negotiate a route to do the least damage to the use of their properties;
+- Helping our clients negotiate a route to do the least damage to their properties;

 - Negotiating documents to limit the uses of condemned lands to prevent future intrusions and stop companies from taking advantage of landowners; and